djeada/Frontend-Notes/notes/08_protocols.md

 It works with pairs of requests and responses.

-* Request: comes from the browser
+* Request: comes from the browser (request method, http headers, body)
-* Response: is sent from the server
+* Response: is sent from the server (status code, http headers, body)

 HTTP is built on top of other protocols.
 In the transport layer it is mostly TCP.